davidjentjens/CommentHub/README.md

   Steps to run:
 </h4>

-- Install the latest version of yarn
+- Install the latest version of yarn.
-- Clone the project
+- Clone the project.
-- Run `yarn` to install all dependencies
+- Run `yarn` to install all dependencies.
-- Run `yarn start` to run the project
+- Run `yarn start` to run the project.
-- Open your browser to `http://localhost:8080/`
+- Open your browser to `http://localhost:8080/`.

 <br/>
 <br/>